Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

 States
 ------

+* WARN if any line matches warning patterns/regexes and the number of lines exceed the warning threshold.
-* WARN or CRIT if number of users is above a given threshold.
+* CRIT if any line matches critical patterns/regexes and the number of lines exceed the critical threshold.

 Perfdata / Metrics
 ------------------

-* ``scanned_lines``: Total number of scanned lines in this run.
+* ``scanned_lines``: Total number of lines scanned in this run.
 * ``warn_matches``: Number of warning matches found in those lines.
 * ``crit_matches``: Number of critical matches found in those lines.